dwyl/home/README.md

 #### Previous Experience?

 This is our _third_ business together.
-Both previous businesses have been profitable and had zero capital.
+Both previous businesses have been profitable and required zero capital (_100% self/revenue funded_).

 ### Why Portugal and Braga _Specifically_?